Error-331/code_tests/docs/bible/links.md

 Remembrance - October 10 (If we return to the Lord and obey his law of love, we will awake from the slumber of indifference);

+Walk in His Ways - October 11 (As we remain open to the Lord, connected to him through spirit-to-Spirit fellowship, we are enriched by the gratitude flowing freely.);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;